 Patentable Subject Matter: Criteria

-There is a complete change for your patent application to get rejected if the invention does not qualify as patentable subject matter according to the USPTO and court.
-Your invention must meet 5 basic criteria for patent eligibility in order to qualify as patentable subject matter, which is:
+Your patent application can be rejected if the invention does not qualify as patentable subject matter according to the USPTO and also the court.
+Your invention should meet 5 basic criteria for patent eligibility in order to qualify as patentable subject matter, which are:

-- It must be a new and useful machine, manufacture, process, or composition of matter.
+- It should be a new and useful machine, manufacture, process, or composition of matter.
 Also, it excludes patents on laws of nature or universal phenomena.

-- The utility is another criterion.
-The subject matter must be useful.
+- Another criterion is the utility.
+The subject matter should be useful.
 However, it only applies to utility patents.

-- You must claim a non-obvious invention; it means which means the purpose must not be just a logical extension of an already patented invention.
+- You should claim a non-obvious invention.
+That is, the purpose should not be just a logical extension of an already patented invention.

-- The final criterion is about not disclosing the invention to the public before filing the patent application.
+- The final criterion is that you should not disclose the invention to the public before filing the patent application.